 Mark Dance in his podcast for featureplan (Are Great Product Managers Born or Made) states that the first rule for hiring great product managers is to hire product managers that can grow to be CEOs because they are: the CEOs of tomorrow and are the CEOs for their products.
 Adam Bullied, in his blog post Not Being CEO, reviews the common aspects of the CEO and Product Manager role, he states that:

-“The responsibility of the roles heavily intersect.
+Mark Dance also compares the role of CEO and Product Manager: stating that both are strategic and operational in that they:“The responsibility of the roles heavily intersect.
 A large part, in my estimation, is due to both positions having visibility company-wide, and the requirement of working with everyone in a company in order to get your job done.”

 #1.
 Create value for customers